outafrica/CPP/README.md

 # CPP
 Coding with C++ at my own pace

-First C++ code that compares inter values using array list Displays the largest and least values
+:-) First C++ program

+A program that compares three numbers using arrays

+Array length can be changed according to your preference.

+....
+Enjoy ....

+:-)